Over Easy: 4 Gentle Alternatives to Inversions

 6. You will likely feel sensation, but this posture variation should be comfortable rather than rigorous.

-7. Do keep your inner thighs slightly drawing back, so that your lower body stays stable and its joints stay in safe alignment.
+7. Keep your inner thighs slightly drawing back so that your lower body stays stable and its joints stay in safe alignment.

-8. Do keep your abdominals slightly engaged, especially if you have a hypermobile back, in order to support your spine.
+8. Keep your abdominals slightly engaged, especially if you have a hypermobile back, to support your spine.
 But relax your chest, face, jaw, shoulders, and arms, particularly on your exhalations.
 With your inhalations, gather more length through your spine.
 With your exhalations, soften that length.
 Continue this easy, supportive dance of the breath.

 1. Go to your wall, and place your bolster parallel to the wall and about 3-5 inches away from the wall.
 (Alternatively, you can place your lower legs over the seat of a chair.)